maxnmcbride/CodeWarsPractice/README.md

 * [42, 54, 65, 87, 0]             -> min = 0, max = 87
 * [5]                             -> min = 5, max = 5

+4. Abbreviate a Two Word Name

+Write a function to convert a name into initials.
+This kata strictly takes two words with one space in between them.

+The output should be two capital letters with a dot separating them.

+It should look like this:

+Sam Harris => S.H

+patrick feeney => P.F